marta-rakowska/dareit-cloud-challenge-task-8/README.md

 ## Solution:

-You can find the source code of the task in this folder.
-The source code of the website is located in the "website" subfolder.
+You can find the source code of the task in this repo.
+The source code of the website is located in the "website" folder.

 ## Build status: